-- a) a maximum Floor Area Ratio of 2.25, within the DD Zone; - b) a maximum Floor Area Ratio of 1.75, within the CEN-2, and CEN-1 Zones; - c) a maximum height of 14 metres within COR, HR-2, and HR-1 Zones; - d) a maximum height of 8 metres within the ER-3, ER-2, and ER-1 Zones; and - e) a maximum height of 11 metres within the UC-2 and UC-1 Zones.
+- a) a maximum Floor Area Ratio of 2.25, within the DD Zone; - b) a maximum Floor Area Ratio of 1.75, within the CEN-2, and CEN-1 Zones; - c) a maximum height of 14 metres within COR, HR-2, and HR-1 Zones; - d) a maximum height of 8 metres within the ER-2 Zone; (RC-May23/24;E-June13/24) - e) a maximum height of 11 metres within the UC-2 and UC-1 Zones; and - f) a maximum height as specified on Map 4 within the DH Zone.
+(RC-May23/24;E-June13/24)

-On any lot containing a registered heritage building located outside of the DH Zone and any approved Heritage Conservation District, Council may consider a development agreement for any development or change in use not otherwise permitted by the Land Use By-law to support the integrity, conservation and adaptive re-use of registered heritage buildings.
+On any lot containing a registered heritage building located outside of (RC-May23/24;E-June13/24) any approved Heritage Conservation District, Council may consider a development agreement for any development or change in use not otherwise permitted by the Land Use By-law to support the integrity, conservation and adaptive re-use of registered heritage buildings.
 This includes development proposals that exceed the maximums floor area ratios or the maximum building heights on Map 3 and Map 4 of this Plan.
 In considering such development agreement proposals, Council shall consider that:

-- a) the development proposal maintains the heritage value of any registered heritage property of which it is part, including a registered heritage streetscape, and does not propose to demolish any registered heritage buildings that exist on the lot; - the impact on adjacent uses, particularly residential uses, is minimized in terms of intensity of use, scale, height, traffic generation, noise, hours of operation, and such other land use impacts as may be required as part of a development; - any new construction, additions, or renovations facing a street substantially maintain the predominant streetwall height, setbacks, scale, and the rhythm of the surrounding properties, especially of registered heritage properties;
+- a) the development proposal maintains the heritage value of any registered heritage property of which it is part, including a registered heritage streetscape, and does not propose to demolish any registered heritage buildings that exist on the lot; - b) the impact on adjacent uses, particularly residential uses, is minimized in terms of intensity of use, scale, height, traffic generation, noise, hours of operation, and such other land use impacts as may be required as part of a development;

-- d) the development complies with Pedestrian Wind Impact and Shadow Impact Assessment Protocol and Performance Standards of the Land Use By-law; - e) the level of proposed investment in conservation measures on the property and through the required incentive or bonus zoning requirements is generally proportional with the additional development rights provided through the agreement, especially in cases of new construction: - f) any un-registered, historic buildings on the lot that contributes to neighbourhood character are preserved to retain the visual integrity of the lot; - g) the development complies with policies relating to protected public views and view terminus sites; - h) incentive or bonus zoning is provided consistent with the requirements of the Land Use Bylaw: - the development agreement requires a waiver under Section 18 of the Heritage Property Act to be registered on the property before a development permit is issued for any portion of the development; and - j) the general development agreement criteria set out in Policy IM-7 in Part 9 of this Plan.
+- c) any new construction, additions, or renovations facing a street substantially maintain the predominant streetwall height, setbacks, scale, and the rhythm of the surrounding properties, especially of registered heritage properties; - d) the development complies with Pedestrian Wind Impact and Shadow Impact Assessment Protocol and Performance Standards of the Land Use By-law; - e) the level of proposed investment in conservation measures on the property and through the required incentive or bonus zoning requirements is generally proportional with the additional development rights provided through the agreement, especially in cases of new construction; - f) any un-registered, historic buildings on the lot that contributes to neighbourhood character are preserved to retain the visual integrity of the lot; - g) the development complies with policies relating to the Citadel View Planes and Ramparts Sight Lines, protected public views and view terminus sites; (RC-May23/24;E-June13/24) - h) incentive or bonus zoning is provided consistent with the requirements of the Land Use Bylaw; - the development agreement requires a waiver under Section 18 of the Heritage Property Act to be registered on the property before a development permit is issued for any portion of the development; and - j) the general development agreement criteria set out in Policy IM-7 in Part 9 of this Plan.